-"You need to persevere so that when you have done the will of God, you will receive what he has promised….
+"You need to persevere so that when you have done the will of God, you will receive what he has promised.
+For in just a very little while, He who is coming will come and will not delay.
 But my righteous one will live by faith.
 And if he shrinks back, I will not be pleased with him.
 But we are not of those who shrink back and are destroyed, but of those who believe and are saved.”
 (Hebrews 10:38-39)

-I need to remember that it is okay to get a break from the rigor, but not from the responsibility; from the pain but not the calling; from the tiredness but not from the assignment that God has called me to.
+I need to remember that it is okay to get a break from the rigor, but not from the calling; from the pain but not the calling; from the tiredness but not from the assignment that God has given us.
 What must be my reward is that I have obeyed, not that I got results.
-How often we live only by results, and if a little bit of disobedience gives us more of the results we were looking for, then we cut corners.
-My joy must not be found in results.
-It must be in knowing that God is taking delight in me.
+How often we live only by results, and if a little bit of disobedience gives us the results we are looking for, then we cut corners.
+My joy must not be found in results, but in knowing that God is taking delight in me.
 Then, and only then, will I one day, received what was promised.

 Dear Father, thank You for reminding me today that it is in obedience that my reward is to be found, not in results.
 Sometimes, results can be delayed, and if I am drawing my joy from results alone, I will shrink back and never received what could have been just around the corner.